Aviva, Lloyds join British FloodRe insurance scheme to build flood resilience - NewsBreak

 Aviva, Lloyds join British FloodRe insurance scheme to build flood resilience

-LONDON (Reuters) - Five insurers including Aviva and Lloyds Banking Group have joined a programme set up by Britain’s FloodRe to give homeowners extra funds to build up resilience to floods, FloodRe said on Thursday.
+LONDON, April 14 (Reuters) - Five insurers including Aviva (AV.L) and Lloyds Banking Group (LLOY.L) have joined a programme set up by Britain's FloodRe to give homeowners extra funds to build up resilience to floods, FloodRe said on Thursday.

 The insurers will offer customers access to reimbursement costs of up to 10,000 pounds ($13,137) over and above the cost of flood repairs and losses, industry-backed reinsurance scheme FloodRe said.